 Bead Head Nymphs

-Because of the brass or tungsten head weight on the beadhead nymphs, the fly is usually used as the point fly on a team of flies.
-The weight will take the team down quickly and help keep them deeper.
+Because of the brass or tungsten head weight the fly is usually used as the point fly on a team of flies.
+The weight will take the team down quickly and help keep the nymphs deeper.
 Often identical flies with and without beadheads to allow the same fly patten to be fished at different depths and speeds.